Kingmoballs/CorporateTreasuryPlatform/docs/render-presentation-deployment.md

 DNS records, wait for verification, and use an address on that domain, for example `no-reply@mail.example.com`.

+For the isolated fictional recruiter demo only, the API also supports a temporary manual `TreasuryOfficer` invitation link.
+Set `UserInvitations__ManualDemoDeliveryEnabled=true` and `UserInvitations__ManualDemoOrganizationCode` to the exact demo organization code.
+The create/resend response returns `manualAcceptanceUrl` once.
+Disable the flag immediately after accepting the demo invitation; do not use this mode for real organizations.

 Save the API key when it is shown.
 It will be entered once in Render and must never be committed.